carbonsoda/eventonica-static/README.md

 ### Progress

 - Models.js has three main classes: Eventonica, Event, and User.
 They have basic implementations for now.
+  - At this time I won't worry about event location and time
 - Jasmine tests are partially setup (formally part 2, now part 7)